How To Increase Your Creativity

 Creativity can improve our mental health in a variety of ways.

 -The creative person is not a slave to his emotions.
-Instead, emotions are used to create meaning, and functionality, and to add color to life.
+Instead, emotions are used to create meaning, and art, deepen relationships, increase functionality, and add color to life.

 -The creative person doesn’t get rigid or defensive when faced with stress.
 Suffering is confronted openly, with zest, because the creative person knows they can overcome it with their skills.